 Advertising called it a "smart yellow with charcoal flower decoration" and boxes were printed with the name "Cradled Decorator Casserole".
 Otherwise, it seems to have no official pattern name.
-It was the first printed pattern to appear on a casserole in a special gift promotion set.
+It was the first printed design to appear on a casserole in a special gift promotion set.
 The few promotional casseroles that came before this were either solid-coloured or plain white.

 Bluebird Casserole, 043/943.
 Introduced during late 1959, it was originally equipped with a metal cradle.
 Advertising from that time provides its official name.

 Meadow 043/943.
 Equipped with a cradle, this casserole was offered during spring 1960.
 Advertising described it as: "... turquoise 'Meadow' decoration on white", but its original box simply called it "Cinderella Casserole with Cradle".

 Floral Casserole, 043/943 casserole (also below).
 Image from 1960 advertisement.
 This set became available in late 1960.
 A modified version of this design returned in 1963 with Golden Honeysuckle.

 Deluxe Cinderella Casserole, 045/945.
 The same gold design was also printed on a beige 404 that was paired with a 626 lid and a cradle.
 It seems to have no official pattern name.

 Empire Scroll 043/943, gold on white.
 It arrived during late 1961, and was originally equipped with a cradle.
-An 045 casserole with a completely different design was given the same pattern name in 1965.
+An 045 casserole with a completely different design was given the same official pattern name in 1965.

 It originally came with a dual candle-warmer and was introduced during late 1961.
 The pattern itself has no official name; advertising and packaging simply called it "Deluxe Buffet Server".
 The lid is also printed with a gold pattern (below).